pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection save [COMMAND-OPTIONS] NAME

-      Save a connection to a new WBEM connection definition named NAME.
+      Save the current connection to a new WBEM connection definition.

-      Create a new WBEM connection definition in the connections file from the current connection A connection definition with the name NAME must not yet exist.
+      Create a new WBEM connection definition in the connections file from the current connection.
+A connection definition with the name NAME must not yet exist.
 The NAME argument (the name of the new connection) is required.

       Examples: